neuhausergenny/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.'
 In programming, as in life, it's often tempting to overcomplicate solutions.
 However, striving for simplicity in code not only leads to easier maintenance and scalability but also enhances its readability and reduces potential bugs.
 Always aim to write clear, concise, and efficient code that solves the problem at hand without unnecessary complexity.
 Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, understand, and improve upon."

 — Adapted from Leonardo da Vinci's quote

+# 2024-01-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Make sure you have a plan for your day, week, or even month.
+Knowing what you want to achieve and when will keep you on track and prevent you from getting sidetracked.
+Planning also helps you stay focused on your goals and make better decisions along the way.